What is a Failure Mode and Effect Analysis (FMEA)?

-- Severity Scale (1 -10) with 1 being not noticed by customer and 10 being hazardous or life threatening and could place the product survival at risk.
+- Severity Scale (1 -10) with 1 being not noticed by a customer and 10 being hazardous or life-threatening and could place the product survival at risk.

 - Detection: Your operating policies and standard operating procedures, or those procedures that have been proposed.

 - Detection Scale (1-10) with 1 being almost certain to detect and 10 being almost impossible.

 Note that you need to independently develop each column in the FMEA worksheet before proceeding to the next column.